 The transects feature can also be used to plan missions in which you'll take photos of an area with a downward-facing camera.
 However, we do not yet support taking photos with a DJI camera, so right now it's only useful if you have a separate camera mounted on the drone.
-Set the usage to mapping to see additional controls in the transect settings that will help with this task, as shown in Figure 104.
+Set the usage to mapping to see additional controls in the transect settings that will help with this task, as shown in Figure 106.

-Figure 104: When the usage is set to Mapping, you'll see additional controls to help you design a mission that will yield overlapping photos.
+Figure 106: When the usage is set to Mapping, you'll see additional controls to help you design a mission that will yield overlapping photos.

 - Altitude Above Ground Level This slider controls the altitude that new waypoints will be placed at, and moves any waypoints already at the slider's altitude along with the slider.
 This controls the height of the orange-dotted snap line seen in the waypoints side view.
 Increasing your altitude will allow your photos to cover a larger area. - Cruise speed This controls speed the drone will cruise at during this waypoint mission, just like the cruise speed slider in the waypoints settings.
-If you are using a time-triggered camera, increasing the cruise speed will put more separation between photos on the same transect line. - Distance between Photos We currently don't support taking photos with a DJI camera, but when we do, you'll be able to use this slider to set the distance between photos that you want.
-If you are using a time-triggered camera, this will display an estimate of the distance between photos based on the cruise speed.
-If you adjust this slider, that tells the app you want to lock the distance between photos, and now if you adjust the cruise speed, the distance will stay constant and the time between photos will change. - Time between Photos If you are using a time-triggered camera, set this slider to the time between photos you've programmed into your camera.
-If you adjust this slider, that tells the app you want to lock the time between photos, and now if you adjust the cruise speed, the time will stay constant and the distance between photos will change. - Camera This selects the field of view parameters to use for displaying the expected region covered by the photos.
-If a DJI camera like a Zenmuse XT2 is connected, you'll an option for that camera displayed.
+If you are using a time-triggered camera, increasing the cruise speed will put more separation between photos on the same transect line. - Estimated number of photos Displays the estimated number of photos that will be taken on this mapping mission.
+You must generate waypoints in order for this value to update. - Time between Photos Slider to set how much time should pass between photos.
+Setting this to the minimum value of 2 seconds will result in the fastest mission.

+- Estimated photo overlap Calculates how much of your photos will overlap, given the current settings and assuming the drone maintains a constant altitude above ground level.
+Adjusting this slider will modify the transect spacing, cruise speed, and time between photos (if necessary) to achieve the specified overlap. - Camera This selects the field of view parameters to use for displaying the expected region covered by the photos.
+If a DJI camera like a Zenmuse XT2 is connected, you'll seen an option for that camera displayed.
 The app knows the advertised field of view for many DJI cameras, and will use those if you pick that camera.
 However, some cameras may have variations in lenses, models, or optical zoom, and so if the app's field of view values are inaccurate, you should use the Custom Parameters option.

-- Horizontal Field of View This displays the left-right field of view measurement of the camera.
+You can verify whether the app's field of view values for the camera are accurate by moving the gimbal around and viewing the app's augmented reality HUD.
+If the N, NE, E, SE, etc. overlays cover the same feature in the video feed regardless of how the gimbal is oriented, then the app has the correct field of view values for the camera. - Horizontal Field of View This displays the left-right field of view measurement of the camera.
 This is only used to estimate how much area the photos will cover, and affects the amount of overlap between transect lines.
 If the Custom Parameters option is selected, there will be a slider that you can use to adjust this. - Vertical Field of View This displays the top-bottom field of view measurement of the camera.
 This is only used to estimate how much area the photos will cover, and affects the amount of overlap along the same transect line.
 If the Custom Parameters option is selected, there will be a slider that you can use to adjust this.